Understanding Your E-Commerce Cash Flow Statement

 |Net cash provided by operating activities||$ 1,612.1||$ 914.2||$ 968.9|

 As we can see, the Net cash provided by operating activities is calculated by considering each cash income and expense item separately.
-It reveals the movement of cash with regard to every income statement line item.
+It veals the movement of cash about every income statement line item.

 II.
 Cash Flow from Investing and Financing Activities

-The cash flows from investing and financing activities are showcased in exactly the same way under both the direct and indirect methods of cash flows.
-A business must showcase the major items of cash receipts, cash payments, and net cash flows from investing and financing activities separately.
+The cash flows from investing and financing activities are showcased in the same way under both the direct and indirect methods of cash flows.
+A business must show se major items of cash receipts, cash payments, and net cash flows from investing and financing activities separately.

-These items should be represented separately under the headings “Cash Flow from Investing Activities” and “Cash Flow from Financing Activities” respectively.
+These items should be represented separately under “Cash Flow from Investing Activities” and “Cash Flow from Financing Activities,” respectively.

-The investing activities for an e-commerce business may include:
+The investing activities for an e-commerce business may include the following: